bolt/docs/docs/manual/dashboard.md

 your content and your settings.

 *If your site has been setup by a designer or developer you will likely already have content on your site.
-In that case please click one of the contenttypes under the section Content in the left menu and skip to [Content overview](/content-overview)*
+In that case please click one of the ContentTypes under the section Content in the left menu and skip to [Content overview](/content-overview)*